FlukeFan/Generazor/docs/quickstart.md

         }
     }

-Now you can do:
+Now when you run the program:

     dotnet run

-... and you should see the output:
+... you should see the output:

     Hello from generated template!